Skip to main content

 The curriculum is set out perfectly and provides various opportunities to prepare yourself for the professional world.
 The course has been challenging and very intense at times but there is no lack of support from the faculty and other technical staff.

 The tutors are very competent, encouraging and supportive to each and every student and go that extra mile to further boost our contemplations without any compromise.
 The overall programme was very rewarding and enriching and a worthwhile experience.

 My year at Kingston altered my perspective in a profound way.
 The manner in which I approach problems, work and situations is completely different from when I turned up on the first day, and I continually feel the benefits of the course every day that I work in design.

-It is a course which feeds creative thinking and encouraged me to really push concepts much further than I had envisaged before through hands on experience, trial and error.
-The Communication Design: Graphic Design MA fully repays what each individual puts in and has had such a strong hand in shaping my career since finishing.
+It is a course which feeds creative thinking.
+It encouraged me to really push concepts much further than I had envisaged before, through hands-on experience, trial and error.
+The Communication Design: Graphic Design MA fully repays what each individual puts in and has had such a strong hand in shaping my career.

 Jack Smyth (Dublin, Ireland)

 The information on this page reflects the currently intended course structure and module details.
 To improve your student experience and the quality of your degree, we may review and change the material information of this course.
 Course changes explained.

 Programme Specifications for the course are published ahead of each academic year.